 If you’re having a real Threes! marathon, flip on the Conserve Battery mode under options.
 This chops the framerate from 60 fps to 30 fps, which is still entirely playable and will extend the amount of time you can spend clawing at the leaderboards.
 On an iPad, you may be less concerned with battery life, but if you get sucked into a particularly lengthy session on the iPhone, you may be kicking yourself for not turning this mode on.
 (Lower the screen brightness while you’re at it.)

 Those are our tips, hints, and cheats for Threes!
 With them, you'll have a better chance than ever at beating your own high score, and the high score of even your most infuriating friends.
-And of course, if you stumble upon any other great bits of Threes! strategy, we want to know!
+And of course, if you stumble upon any other great bits of Threes! strategy or tips for 2048, we want to know!